chili-epfl/qml-ar/README.md

 <img src="https://raw.githubusercontent.com/chili-epfl/qml-ar/master/notebooks/qml-ar-connect.png" width="300px" />

+The performance of the current version is about **30FPS / 30ms latency** on Linux, **30FPS / 30ms Latency on Android API >= 26** and  **25FPS / 60ms Latency on Android API < 26** (Samsung SM-T810 used in both tests).
+On newer phones with API >= 26 latency of **15ms** was registered.
-The performance of the current version is about **30FPS / 30ms latency** on Linux and **25FPS / 60ms Latency on Android**.
-The main bottlenecks on Android are the NV21&rArr;RGB conversion on CPU and the HSV threshold, which take together more than a half of frame processing time.
+The main bottlenecks on Android API < 26 are the NV21&rArr;RGB conversion on CPU and the HSV threshold, which take together more than a half of frame processing time.
+The Uchiya module takes a few dozen milliseconds to run and now it's the main bottleneck on Android API >= 28 and Linux.
 To analyze performance, the corresponding defines inside the `config.h` file should be turned on, then the logs from the device are collected and analyzed using tools in the `/performance` folder.
 The scripts produce the output similar to this, which allows to find the component which is the bottleneck:

 <img src="https://raw.githubusercontent.com/chili-epfl/qml-ar/master/performance/perf_android_example_T1732.png" width="300px" />